Avybavywavy/Avybavywavy/README.md

 ### About Me.</br>
  - Currently learning BASH scripting and C
- - random facts about me;
+ - Random facts about me;
- - loves to dance
+ - Loves to dance
- - fav color is blue probably although most purples and pinks/magentas are great
+ - Fav color is blue probably although most purples and pinks/magentas are great
- - favorite desert is cheesecake
+ - Favorite desert is cheesecake
  - favorite food is all of them I will eat the entire universe (I'm basically the katamari of eating things I will eat all of your snax)
  - Politically nihilist treehugger who loves all things nature and animals. my favorite animals are skunks, doggos and frogsss.
 Also spiders are adorable and useful little creatures I will fight you on this.
  - agnostic atheist who was raised fundamentalist mormon, (yay!) 😅